bayupw/terraform-aws-china-tgw-to-aviatrix/README.md

-# AWS TGW China region Integration with Aviatrix
+# AWS TGW China Region Connectivity with Aviatrix

-Terraform code to demonstrate how to integrate AWS Transit Gateway in China region with Aviatrix.
+Terraform code to demonstrate how to connect AWS Transit Gateway in China region with Aviatrix.
 Notes:
 - VPN and AWS TGW VPN is not supported in AWS China